brookchuang1111/brookchuang1111.github.io/_posts/2025-04-16-drinking-sym.md

 The same cardinality of the sets of $B_i$ regardless of the value of $i$ is a example of uniform partitioning.
 Instead of counting all paths separately we can group each path by definitive characteristics (like downturn location on the x-axis) and construct a bijection.
 This principle is coined the  Chung-Feller theorem but was originally introduced by MacMahon in 1909[^7].

-**Generalized Catalan Numbers**
+**Generalized Catalan Numbers** <br />
 If $a = kb$  we can see the generalized form of Catalan numbers called k-Catalan numbers,

 $$\begin{align}
 C^k_n = \frac{1}{kn+1}\binom{(k+1)n}{n}.
 \end{align}$$

-### Variation 3
+## Variation 3.
-3. What if I completely scrap the restrictive inequality such that I only care that the last two drinks are green and pink?
+- What if I completely scrap the restrictive inequality such that I only care that the last two drinks are green and pink?

 <figure style="display: flex; flex-direction: column; align-items: center;">
   <img src="/assets/2025_04_17/restrict.png" alt="restrict" width="380">
   <figcaption>Figure 8: The restricted 6x6 grid </figcaption>
 </figure>

-This problem lets us step away from the ballot theorem to look at some good old lattice walks.
+This problem lets us step away from the Ballot theorem to look at some good old lattice walks.
 If we assume equal number of cans per flavor, let's say six, then we know that we must reach coordinate $(5, 5)$.
 We are restricted by the the $(5,5)$ grid where we can take five steps up (green can) or 5 steps horizontally (pink can).
 It's a simple scenario of how many ways we can order the five steps vertically or horizontally.
 Hence the number of valid drinking permutations is given as,

 $$\begin{align}
 \binom{p+g}{p} = \binom{10}{5} = 252.